psu-db/.github/profile/README.md

 Welcome! 👋

-We are Penn State Database System Lab at Penn State Computer Science and Engineering department.
-We **build data** systems to address challenges of processing and analyzing real-world large scale data.
-Our current research focus on systematic indexing design paradigm, real-time data analysis engines, and database management system on modern hardware.
+We are the Penn State Database System Group at Penn State Computer Science and Engineering Department.
+We **build data** systems to address the challenges of processing and analyzing real-world, large-scale data.
+Our current research focuses on systematic indexing design paradigms, real-time data analysis engines, and database management systems on modern hardware.

 For more information, please visit [the homepage of PI](https://sites.psu.edu/dongx/).